-Well, what’s the point of visiting Sri Lanka in April and not getting to join in at a local beach party?
+Well this must be top of the list of things to do in Sri Lanka in April, what’s the point of visiting Sri Lanka in April and not getting to join in at a local beach party?
 The Sri Lankan party scene has picked up over time and is pretty impressive the amount of parties, raves and music influenced events one can get to witness via social media.
 One thing is clear; Lankans love their song and dance!

 A lot of these beach parties attract local DJ talents as well as international names that seem to flock in for events almost every month.
 Most of these events take place in popular beach areas such as Mount Lavinia and Dehiwala from the Colombo area and gong towards the south of the country, Mirissa is another popular party spot which attracts a lot of young locals and tourists.
 A coastal night, filled with music, sand and sea is surely entrancing and interesting no doubt.

 A Pettah shopping spree, chaotic and yet riveting

 Pettah market or basically, just Pettah in all its simplicity is one of those places you would love to hate.
 Yet, if you are someone in search of a bargain when it comes to a frenzied mixture of all sorts of shops and stalls; from clothing and jewellery to food, drink and electric appliances, Pettah definitely is a spot you have got to check out.